Pingao & Toheroa Trophy Award

 David has been a trustee of the Coastal Restoration Trust since it first was set up as the Dunes Trust in 2007.

-James te Tuhi created for us the Pingao & Toheroa Award a few years ago to be awarded to people who have made an exceptional contribution to dune restoration work.
+James created the Pingao & Toheroa Award for us to be awarded to people who have made an exceptional contribution to dune restoration work.
 This year the trust decided to award this trophy to James himself because of the enormous part he has played in dune restoration in the region over the years.

 “Alan passed away on 12 September 2016 after a life time of study, field research and teaching of botany, taxonomy and ecology of NZ flora.
 At his funeral in Mt Albert his sons, relatives and professional colleagues looked back on his passion for plants, ecology and the effect Alan had had on their lives.
 Alan’s observation powers, his meticulous recording and his detailed sketches of plants were recalled with admiration.